-Over the past century, women have tried and professionals have endorsed plenty of weight loss trends.
+Over the past century, women have tried and professionals have endorsed plenty of weight loss trends, some being dangerous diet trends.
 Looking back, we can learn a lot from the things women have done to try to shed a few pounds as quickly as possible.

 Since the 1920s, we have come to a general understanding of essential food groups and how each of them keeps us healthy.
 We have also come to focus more on both the benefits and potential harms of various diet trends by performing scientific research to back up many, yet still not all, health claims.